Solve Business Problems as an IT Major at SNHU

 - General education

 Our programs are designed to equip you with the skills and insights you need to move forward.
 In recent years, employers have stressed the need for graduates with higher order skills - the skills that go beyond technical knowledge - such as:

 All bachelor's students are required to take general education classes.
 Through foundation, exploration and integration courses, students learn to think critically, creatively and collaboratively, giving you the edge employers are looking for.

 |QSO 340||Project Management||As modern organizations have become more complex, they have also become more project-driven.
 This course uses a basic project management framework in which the project life-cycle is broken into organizing, planning, monitoring and controlling the project.
 You will learn the methodologies and tools necessary at each stage for managing the projects effectively in terms of time, cost, quality, risk and resources.|

 Our Manchester campus aims to keep tuition and related costs low for our students so that you can pursue your degree and your goals.
-More than 90% of our students receive some form of financial aid, and students who qualify could receive up to $20,000 in grants and scholarships.

-Southern New Hampshire University is a private, nonprofit institution accredited by the New England Association of Schools and Colleges as well as several other accrediting bodies.
+Southern New Hampshire University is a private, nonprofit institution accredited by the New England Commission of Higher Education (NECHE) as well as several other accrediting bodies.